vtog/labGuides/source/ocp/multus.rst

 .. note:: I'm only focusing on MACVLAN, as I think this is the most common use case.
 There are other options and if I run across the need I will add them.

+.. attention:: Do not use DHCP with IPVLAN.
+This will not work as interfaces share the MAC address with the host interface.

 MACVLAN w/ Network DHCP
 -----------------------